Wander Franco Player Props: Rays vs. Marlins

-The Tampa Bay Rays, including Wander Franco (.167 batting average in his past 10 games), battle starter Edward Cabrera and the Miami Marlins at Tropicana Field, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays, including Wander Franco (.194 slugging percentage in past 10 games, including no home run), take on starter Sandy Alcantara and the Miami Marlins at Tropicana Field, Wednesday at 12:10 PM ET.

 Wander Franco Game Info & Props vs. the Marlins